Best waterproof motorcycle jackets | MCN's top tested wet weather jackets

 CE Rating AA

-Armour Level 2 elbow and shoulder
+Armour Level 2 for shoulder and elbow

 • DWR (Durable Water Repellent) treated Dryway+2.0 Laminated functional membrane